pierr3/ModeS/README.md

 * using additional information that is not available to controller clients
 * ensure consistency also among different software releases of the plugin

 The plugin sends requests to the server acting as the central interface to manage all transponder code assignments.
 It will evaluate any request received via the plugin based on the configuration of FIR and airport code ranges.
-You can review the current configuration status on https://ccams.kilojuliett.ch/.
+You can review the current configuration status and the latest usage statistics on https://ccams.kilojuliett.ch/.

 ### What parameters are considered?
 In order to determine the most appropriate transponder code for a specific flight, the server will use information from the plugin sent including:
 * the controller call sign
-* the controller connection type
 * origin
 * destination
 * flight rule
+* position
+* the controller connection type

 The server will identify the next available transponder code based on the airport (1st priority) and FIR (2nd priority) transponder code list, excluding:
 * any non-discrete (ending with 00) codes